 By placing an airbag in the passenger side rear coil spring, and

-effectively balancing out the pressure on the tires.
-This will help
+place, effectively balancing out the pressure on the tires.

-you only need one, so you can sell one to another buddy and recover some
+two and you only need one, so you can sell one to another buddy